nf-core/website/sites/docs/src/content/docs/guidelines/regulatory/overview.md

 * Size
 * Governance model
 * Users & Maintainers (number + experience of people)
-* Issue tracking (number resopnse time, closing time and ratio, classification / labeling) --> ask stats team
+* Issue tracking (number of issues and response time, closing time and ratio, classification / labeling) --> ask stats team
 * Feature requests

 ### Versioning

+* We enforce semantic versioning of pipeline releases in general
+* Need a release - cannot work on a `dev` branch --> follow guidlines for release (link)
+* Software tools inside a pipeline are fixed with respective docker/singularity containers that encapsulate (freeze) the tool used --> version is documented with pipeline release

 ###  Code and software development process quality